Teachers and Therapists

 In 198l June and her husband James launched Perth Yoga Centre which created a foundation for the flourishing of complementary medicine in the area during the l980’s, initiating the first-ever workshops and teaching groups in many aspects of this now established and significant part of our health awareness in Scotland.

 In 1993 June founded the Riverside Centre in Tay Street, Perth where at any given time between ten and fifteen teachers and natural health therapists worked, offering holistic health treatments to the community and which was twice short-listed in the Business Excellence Awards initiated by the Perth Chamber of Commerce – seen as being innovative and influential in its field.

 In the Spring of 2003, furthering her enthusiasm for the Ashtanga Vinyasa system of yoga, she completed an Intensive Yoga Teacher training with Paul Dallaghan, Founder/Director of Centered Yoga, Yoga-Thailand and Certified International Ashtanga Yoga Teacher.
 She is a direct student of the Ashtanga guru, Sri K. Pattabhi Jois, having studied and practised with him in 2004 at the KPJYRI in Mysore, Southern India and is dedicated to honouring the traditional teachings of yoga.

-June now combines managing her Perth Yoga Studio, teaching classes in Birnam, Dunkeld and as Course Director of the prestigious CYS ScotlandLondon Yoga Teacher Training which she founded in 2003 and which is well established as one of the UK’S leading yoga schools offering three training courses – in Edinburgh/Perth, Merchant City Yoga, Glasgow and in Addlestone, Surrey.
-With the 2018 graduations in August, there will be around 500 CYS qualified yoga teachers in Scotland, the South of England and scattering around the world.
+June now combines managing her Perth Yoga Studio with being Course Director of CYS Scotland/London Yoga Teacher Training which she founded in 2003 and which has established itself as one of the UK’S leading yoga schools offering three 12 month training courses each year in Perth, Merchant City Yoga, Glasgow and in Byfleet, Surrey.
+With the 2021 graduations in August, there will be around 750 CYS qualified yoga teachers in Scotland, the South of England and throughout the world.
 More info at www.cysyogateachertraining.com

 I started Tai Chi because someone said it was good for stress.
 That was in 1998.
 I have been teaching since 2001 when I took over my teacher’s Perth class.
 More recently I have taken over another of his classes in Dundee.